Magdalen Chapel, Edinburgh: History

+Michael MacQueen and Jonet Rynd

-The chapel was built between 1541 and 1544 using money bequeathed by Michael MacQueen (died 1537), supplemented by his widow, Jonet Rynd (or Rhynd).
+The chapel was built between 1541 and 1544 using money bequeathed by Michael MacQueen or MakQuhen (died 1537), supplemented by his widow, Jonet Rynd or Rhynd.
 MacQueen was a merchant who supplied spices and linen to the royal household.
-The Foundation Charter of 1547 reads: 'when the said Michael was greatly troubled with an heavy Disease, and oppressed with Age, yet mindful of Eternal Life, he esteemed it ane good Way to obtain Eternal Life, to erect some Christian Work, for ever to remain and endure.'
+The Foundation Charter of 1547 reads: "when the said Michael was greatly troubled with an heavy Disease, and oppressed with Age, yet mindful of Eternal Life, he esteemed it ane good Way to obtain Eternal Life, to erect some Christian Work, for ever to remain and endure".
 It was designed to accommodate a chaplain and act as an almshouse for seven poor men who were to pray for the soul of Mary, Queen of Scots.
 Prior to the Reformation, the Queen Regent, Mary of Guise arranged academic lectures there.

+Jonet Rynd died in December 1553 and was buried in the chapel.
+Michael MacQueen seems to have had a son Patrick by his first marriage.
+Another early donor was Isobel Mauchan who gave £1000 Scots in 1555.
+Isobel was probably a close friend or relation of Jonet Rynd.
+There seems to have been some friction between the donor families, as a John Rynd was censured for removing Isobel Mauchan's carved coat-of-arms from the chapel.

+Incorporation of Hammermen

 Patronage of the chapel passed to the Incorporation of Hammermen (metalworkers) on the death of Janet Rhynd in 1553.
 After the Reformation, the patrons – the Hammermen – met financial trouble.
 The chaplain, who remained a Roman Catholic, was replaced by a Protestant minister, but successfully sued to continue to receive his salary until his death in 1567.
 Under the terms of the Foundation Charter, the Chapel was required to undertake Roman Catholic worship and the Hammermen were prohibited from doing anything against Roman Catholic interests or the property would revert to Janet Rynd's heirs.
 Since these terms were now breached, the tenants stopped paying their rent, knowing the Hammermen could not force them to pay.
 Only the wealth of the Hammermen allowed them to continue as patrons.
 From 1596 it was also the regular meeting place of the Convenery of the Trades of Edinburgh.
-The meeting-place was so closely identified with the Convenery of Trades that ‘Magdalen Chapel’ was often used as a metonym for the Convenery itself.
+The meeting-place was so closely identified with the Convenery of Trades that "Magdalen Chapel" was often used as a metonym for the Convenery itself.

 The General Assembly of the Church of Scotland was held in the Chapel in April 1578.
 There is a tradition that the first General Assembly in December 1560 was also held in the Chapel.
 The Dominican friar turned Reformer John Craig preached in the Chapel, speaking in Latin because he had been out of Scotland for so many years.